smclaughlan/psstats/README.md

 ### React
 React gives PlanetSide Stats quick navigation.

+### Auth0
+Auth0 is used for logging in users with their accounts on popular services such as Google.
+This also means user data doesn't need to be saved to the database.

 ### Grommet
 Grommet is a React component library that PlanetSide Stats makes heavy use of in displaying stats.
 The DataTable and Meter components were especially helpful in this case.